lame-impala/params_ready/README.md

 `Operator` and `GroupingOperator`, so it is possible to write `default :and`, passing in a symbol instead of an actual operator instance.
 - `#optional` marks a parameter that can take on `nil` value.
+- `#no_input` creates a parameter that doesn’t read from non-local input (coming from the outside).
+An optional argument can be passed into the
+method call to be used as the default value.
+Another way to assign a value to the parameter is the `#populate` callback.
+A no-output parameter may be used where a piece of information known at the current location needs to be passed over elsewhere in an URI variable.
 - `#no_output` prevents parameter from writing its value to non-local output (meaning output sent to other location).
-- `#local` creates a parameter that doesn’t read from non-local input (coming from the outside) neither writes into non-local output.
+- `#local` parameter is marked both as `no_input` and `no_output`.
 You can think of local parameters as instance variables on the parameter object with the advantage that they enjoy full library support for type coercion, duplication, freeze, update and more.
-An optional argument can be passed into the `#local` method to be used as the default value.
+As with the `#no_input` method, an optional default value is accepted.
 - `#preprocess` sets a callback that allows to sanitize, alter or refuse value before parameter is instantiated from non-local input.
 The raw value is passed in along with context object and the parameter’s definition.